kakkad911/Community-Articles/Content Contribution Requirement/README.md

 ## XinFin Network

-Bounty PR draft
+Bounty Lanuch PR draft

-How to setup Masternode
+How to setup Masternode.
+Guide to setup masternode with screen shot

 How to use XinFin Wallet with various institutional usecase